data2evidence/d2e/docs/2-load/1-initial-admin.md

 ## Change your password
 - Once you login, it is recommended change your password
-- On top right hover over `Account`
+- On top right click `Account`
-- Select `Change password`
+- On left -> Select `Change password`
-- Enter New password / Click `Generate`
+- Enter Old Password & New password / Click `Generate`
 - Click `Update`